zeroSteiner/rule-engine/docs/source/syntax.rst

 Accessor Operators
 """"""""""""""""""
 Some data types support accessor operators to obtain sub-values and attributes.
-One example is the :py:attr:`~DataType.STRING` which supports both attribute and item lookup operations.
+One example is the :py:attr:`~.DataType.STRING` which supports both attribute and item lookup operations.
 For example, "length" is a valid attribute and can be accessed by appending ``.length`` to either a string literal or symbol.
 Alternatively, a specific character in a string of characters can be accessed by index.
 For example, the first character in a string can be referenced by appending ``[0]`` to either the string literal or symbol.
 Attempts to lookup either an invalid attribute